 Credits are crucial in music videos.
 At the dawn of music video, lower thirds stamped the beginning and end of each video.
 But that was the 80’s.
 With all the ways to watch video nowadays, how do you give credit where it’s due?

 Thankfully it’s easy to master the music video title format.
 Just keep the end goal in mind: to credit your creatives and crew in an engaging way.
 We’ll show you what credits you need and how to present them.
 And we’ll also hook you up with a great music video title card template to use for your own video.
-Download your free music video title card from below.
+Download your free music video title card below.

 FREE Template: 3 Music Video Credits Pack for Premiere Pro